 - 1. Graphing Calculator (TI-84+ recommended, CAS calculators are not allowed) - 2.
-Calculus and its Applications Brief Version, 12th Edition by Bittinger, Ellenbogen, Surgent & Kramer (ISBN: 9780135910115) - 3.
-Access to MyLab Math, available through the online access key
+Precalculus with Calculus Previews, 6th Edition by Zill & Dewar (ISBN: 9781284077261)

 COURSE CREDIT HOUR INFORMATION

 In the interest of providing sufficient time to accomplish the stated Course Learning Outcomes, this class meets the PLNU credit hour policy for a 3-unit class delivered over fifteen weeks.
 Specific details about how the class meets the credit hour requirement can be provided upon request.
 (Based on 37.5 hours of student engagement per credit hour.)